 The reality is that ancient rituals in the construction of the Medicine Wheel are hidden or long forgotten, but most likely they involved the hunt, rites of passage, puberty, marriage, death, and the interpretation if astronomical events, including the position of the stars, changing of seasons, timing of eclipses, schedule of planting or animal migrations, and the connection of the living with the spirits of the deceased.

 In fact there are stone circles found from Florida to England.
 They were definitively places of great ceremony, possibly great gatherings, found some distance from habitations.
 Perhaps they were places of burial or ritualistic temples, sometimes they were astronomical devices, but they always were sacred.
 Medicine Wheels were built on sacred sites, intersections of rivers, mountain tops, a central plain.
-All Indigenous people have different animals and meanings of the directions.
+Indigenous nations have different animals and meanings of the directions in the spokes.